P.O. BOX 22002, SANTA FE, NEW MEXICO, 87502

-Submissions should preferably be a letter or legal size "bulletin board flyer", in vertical format to achieve the largest size, visually attractive (include a great photo, image and / or graphic design) without too much text, in jpg format (I use www.pdf2jpg.net to convert from pdf to jpg format), about 300KB - 1MB in size, and emailed to the address below with "Enchanted Cafe Event Submission - event date" in the subject line.
+Submissions should preferably be a letter or legal size "bulletin board flyer", in vertical format to achieve the largest size, visually attractive (include a great photo, image and / or graphic design) without too much text, in jpg format (label file (about 300KB - 1MB in size) with event name & date - I use www.pdf2jpg.net to convert from pdf to jpg format), and emailed to the address below with "ECBB Submission - event date" in the subject line.
 If you would like a working website, facebook event or email address link included with your posting for easy access to more information about your event or to contact you, please request this and include these separately from the flyer so they can be easily copied and posted in an additional small text block under your flyer image.

 Questions or newsletter submissions:

 John Meade, email@example.com, (505) 982-9950.